-If you and your ex-partner can both agree on major issues like child maintenance, custody of children, the family home & finances you can apply for an uncontested divorce.
-This will help keep the cost of divorce proceedings lower by avoiding additional costs.
+If you and your ex-partner can both agree on major issues like child maintenance, custody of children and splitting the family home & finances it will undoubtedly help keep the cost of divorce lower by avoiding additional legal costs.

 But we believe divorce costs don’t have to break the bank, especially when there is an agreement between parties.

 You may be reading the heading thinking, can I really save that much money on solicitor’s fees?
-The honest answer is yes, you really can and we’ll explain how in more detail in Seven Steps of the Divorce Process
+The honest answer is yes, you really can.

 In reality, 90% of divorce applicants don’t require the assistance of a solicitor to get a divorce.
 Though it’s always wise to receive initial legal advice to ensure you fully understand your legal position.